 Latin America is the most violent region in the world.
-In 2018, the homicide rate, a standard indicator for measuring violence, was 22 people for every 100,000 inhabitants; this is equivalent to four times the world average.
+In 2018, the homicide rate, a standard indicator for measuring violence, was 22 people for every 100,000 inhabitants; this is four times the world average.
 In addition, 39 percent of worldwide homicides occurred in the region, although the Latin American population represents only 9 percent of the global population.
-41 out of the 50 most dangerous cities in the world are located in Latin America.
+Forty-one out of the fifty most dangerous cities in the world are located in Latin America.

-Insecurity and violence have led many to support “mano dura” (iron fist) policies.
-These policies generally include repressive measures against low-level criminals and minor crimes, the reduction or suspension of due process guarantees, and the use of military forces for security work.
+Insecurity and violence in the region have led many to support “mano dura” (iron fist) policies implemented by governments concerned about persistently high crime rates.
+These policies generally include strict punitive measures against low-level criminals and minor crimes, the militarization of police forces, the reduction or suspension of due process guarantees, and the use of military forces for security and policing work.
 Advocates of these mano dura policies view them as necessary to control crime, while detractors claim they undermine human rights.
-Examples abound, from Mexico to Brazil to Guatemala.
-The strategy is not unique to Latin America.
+Examples of military involvement in civilian domestic security abound, from Mexico to the Northern Triangle to Brazil.
+This strategy is not unique to Latin America.
 South Africa, for example, has relied on soldiers to reinforce police officers in the field for nearly two decades.
-Military policing is similarly common in Indonesia and the Philippines, among other countries.
-Despite the military’s increasingly prominent role in law enforcement around the developing world, empirical evidence on the efficacy of these policies remains scarce.
+Military policing is similarly common in Indonesia and the Philippines, among other countries, where the prevalence of violent crime and organized criminal activity is high.
+Despite the military’s increasingly prominent role in law enforcement around the developing world, and vocal public support for it, empirical evidence on the efficacy of these interventions remains scarce.

-Cali is the third-largest city in Colombia and one of its most violent.
-In 2018, Cali reported a homicide rate of 47 people for every 100,000 inhabitants, nearly double the rate of Colombia’s second-largest city, Medellín, and more than triple the rate of the capital, Bogotá.
-In response, Cali’s Security and Justice Secretariat, housed within the Mayor’s Office, deployed the military to patrol crime hot spots as part of an initiative known as “Plan Fortaleza”.
+Cali is the third-largest city in Colombia and one of its most violent cities.
+In 2018, Cali reported a homicide rate of 46.7 people for every 100,000 inhabitants, nearly double the rate of Colombia’s second-largest city, Medellín, and more than triple the rate of the capital, Bogotá.
+In an effort to reduce the prevalence of crime in the city, Cali’s Security and Justice Secretariat, housed within the Mayor’s Office, deployed the military to patrol crime hot spots as part of an initiative known as “Plan Fortaleza”.

-Plan Fortaleza consisted of recurring, intensive vehicular and foot patrols by heavily armed soldiers from the Armed Forces of Colombia.
+Plan Fortaleza consisted of recurring, intensive vehicular and foot patrols by heavily armed soldiers from the Armed Forces of Colombia in two “comunas” (communes).
 Cali has 22 “comunas” in total; Plan Fortaleza focused on comunas 18 and 20, both hot spots for crime.
 The two comunas comprise 30 barrios (neighborhoods), which are further divided into “manzanas” (blocks).
 Their combined population was approximately 215,000 in 2018.

 - Administrative crime data from the Colombian National Police, the Mayor’s Office, the Attorney-General’s Office, and the Coroner’s Office, geocoded to the block level; and administrative data on human rights abuses from the Office of the Attorney-General.